-Diversification is the most important metric to take into account in your search for the best European stocks.
+Diversification is the most important metric to take into account in your search for European stocks.
 This means that you will be buying stocks from various markets and sectors.

 For example, you might decide to add European stocks to your portfolio from Germany, France, The Netherlands, Sweden, Spain, and Denmark.
 Additionally, you might decide to focus on several sectors – such as banking, tech, consumer goods, and e-commerce.

-Crucially, creating a diversified portfolio of the best European stocks will ensure that you are not over-exposed to a small number of companies and/or economies.
+Crucially, creating a diversified portfolio of European stocks will ensure that you are not over-exposed to a small number of companies and/or economies.

 A lot of brokers in the UK only give you access to shares listed on the London Stock Exchange.
 As such, your next port of call is to find a reliable trading platform that allows you to invest in European companies.
 You also need to check whether any additional fees come into play – which they likely will.
 After all, UK brokers typically charge a premium when you buy foreign equities.